Venture deep into the heart of a land of legends where age old traditions exist side by side with modernity

 Day 1 Fly from London Heathrow to Osaka.

 Day 2 Arrive in Osaka, Japan’s second largest city.
 Stroll down Dotonbori Street, lunch and welcome briefing at a local restaurant.
 Visit Osaka Castle, once the largest castle in Japan; the main central tower houses a museum and an observation platform with panoramic views of the city.
-Three nights at the Tokyu Hotel.
+Three nights at the Higashiyama Hotel by Kyoto Tokyu.
 (L, D)

 Day 3 Sightseeing commences in Arashiyama with a leisurely walk through its towering bamboo groves.
 Visit Kinkakuji Temple originally built as a residence for shogun Ashikaga Yoshimitsu, followed by the famous Golden Pavilion that dazzles and shimmers in the sunlight over its mirroring pond.
 Then to Ryoanji Temple famous for its Zen rock garden, and Kyoto Imperial Palace, rich in tradition it preserves the look and ambience of Japan’s ancient imperial dynasties.
 (B)